– by Maureen Palmer & Mike Pond

 5. COST MUST NO LONGER BE A BARRIER TO TREATMENT.

 Without clear standards and regulation, Canada has a three-tier treatment system.
 At the low end: run-down recovery homes that house people with mentally illnesses, those battling concurrent disorders, court-ordered offenders and the destitute.
 In the middle: government-funded agencies with long waits.
 At the high end: private rehabs that charge $20,000 to $60,000 a month.
 No one in Canada should have to mortgage their home for treatment (especially when the treatment is based on methods proven ineffective for most).
 We do not ask this of people facing any other life-threatening disorder.

 6. ADEQUATELY TRAINED PROFESSIONALS MUST DELIVER TREATMENT.

-Addiction is a complex mental disorder requiring clinical and medical expertise, yet treatment is often delivered by laypeople who rely on their own sobriety as their main expertise.
+Aura MD says that addiction is a complex mental disorder requiring clinical and medical expertise, yet treatment is often delivered by laypeople who rely on their own sobriety as their main expertise.
 A valuable tool to be sure, but not enough to treat a life-threatening condition.
 Mike relapsed at a government-funded program and the “group conscience,” (his fellow clients) voted him out.
 He ended up alone on White Rock beach in the worst November snowstorm to hit the lower mainland in decades.
 His disorder only got worse from there.
 He almost died.